codership/galera/Docs_tommi/python3/source/deploymentvariants.rst

 existing MySQL server into a node and use that server as the cluster base.

-Due to its synchronous multi-master qualities, Galera cluster can be seen as a single server listening at many interfaces.
-To give you an idea of what Galera is capable of, we will consider a typical N-tier application and discuss different benefits and considerations of deploying *Galera Cluster for MySQL* in that context.
+Due to its synchronous multi-master qualities, the *Galera Cluster* can be seen as a single server listening at many interfaces.
+To give you an idea of what *Galera Cluster* is capable of, we will consider a typical N-tier application and discuss different benefits and considerations of deploying *Galera Cluster* in that context.

 -------------------
  No Clustering